The outcome of psychotherapy is mostly dependent on the quality of the relationship between the therapist and the client.

 2 Client Engagement Activities

-Client engagement is directly associated with positive outcomes for emotional problems, mood disorders, and substance abuse (LeBeau et al., 2013; Orlinsky, Grawe, and Parks, 1994).
+Client engagement is directly associated with positive outcomes for emotional problems, mood disorders, and substance abuse (LeBeau et al., 2013; Orlinsky, Grawe, & Parks, 1994).
 The most reliable indicator of engagement is regular attendance to sessions.

 Here are two engagement activities that have been proven to be useful for treatment engagement in adults and adolescents (Wang et al., 2006).

 Breathing room is a comfortable space that therapists often create for their clients.
 The method is prevalent for adolescents who sometimes struggle to open up and acceptably express their emotions.

 In the breathing room, therapists explain why it is okay to take some moments to think or do something unrelated to therapy.
 It can be anything that clients enjoy doing, as long as it ensures their health and safety.

 For example, spending the first few minutes of the session in a coffee shop can be a suitable breathing room for some clients.
 On the other hand, taking a short walk with the therapist and doing some small talk can be the right way for helping some clients open up (Shelef, Diamond, Diamond, & Liddle, 2005).